mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 the in excess connection attempts.
 TCPLS takes another approach.
 To control the number of connections that a client can establish, a TCPLS server supplies unique tokens.
 A client must include one of the server supplied tokens when it attaches a new TCP connection to a TCPLS session.
+Each token can only be used once, hence limiting the amount of additional TCP connections.

 ### Joining TCP connections

-The TCPLS server providex tokens to the client in order to join new TCP connections to the TCPLS session. {{join-connections}} illustrates a client and server first establishing a new TCPLS session as described in {{overview}}.
+The TCPLS server provides tokens to the client in order to join new TCP connections to the TCPLS session. {{join-connections}} illustrates a client and server first establishing a new TCPLS session as described in {{overview}}.
 Then the server sends a token over this connection using the New Token frame.
-Each token has a sequence number (i.e. 1) and a value (i.e. "abc").
+Each token has a sequence number (e.g. 1) and a value (e.g. "abc").
 The client uses this token to open a new TCP connection and initiates the TCPLS handshake.
 It adds the token inside the TCPLS Join TLS extension in the ClientHello.